rust-lang/book/src/ch06-01-option.md

 the safety of Rust code.

 So, how _do_ you get a `T` from an `Option<T>`?
-The `Option<T>` enum has a large number of methods that you can check out in [its documentation], and becoming familiar with them will be extremely useful in your journey with Rust.
+The `Option<T>` enum has a large number of methods that you can check out in
+[its documentation][docs]<!-- ignore -->, and becoming familiar with them will be extremely useful in your journey with Rust.

-[its documentation]: ../std/option/enum.Option.html
+[docs]: ../std/option/enum.Option.html

 But we want a deeper understanding than that.
 If we didn't have those methods defined for us already, what would we do?
 And more generally, how do we get